curtischong/checklet/checklet/deploy/deploy.md

 # tips

-Before messing with ssl, or the domain, just try to visit the raw IP of the server to see if it runs
+-   Before messing with ssl, or the domain, just try to visit the raw IP of the server to see if it runs
+-   NOTE: We are using the redis image for production, but we are using the redis-stack image for development (so we can look into the db in the web browser to see data in the db).
+If you want to see the prod db, just download the .rdb backup from the server and look at it locally

 # Redis backups